shaoanlu/face_toolbox_keras/README.md

 # fv.set_detector(fd) # fd = face_detector.FaceAlignmentDetector()
 result, distance = fv.verify(im1, im2, threshold=0.5, with_detection=False, return_distance=True)
 ```

+## Known issues
+It works fine on Colab at this point (2019/06/11) but for certain Keras/TensorFlow version, there are errors loading `2DFAN-1_keras.h5` or `2DFAN-2_keras.h5`.

 ## Requirements
 - Keras 2.2.4